runderwo/kv9300_connect/README.md

 ## Example

+The embedded webserver and VNC ports must be available to the user.

 The script takes up to three parameters, two of which are required:
 - The HTTPS URL of the KVM switch management login page
 - A username:password pair to log into the KVM switch